DSchroer/dslcad/README.md

 DSLCAD is a programming language & interpreter for building 3D models.

-Inspired by OpenSCAD, it has a simple language and 3D viewer to simplify the modeling experience.
+Inspired by OpenSCAD, it has a language and 3D viewer to simplify the modeling experience.

 ![screenshot](docs/screenshot.png)